quilla3/data-analytics-portfolio/hadoop-mini-projects/01-hdfs-mapreduce/README.md

 8. Show the results that your program writes to HDFS.

 Finally, copy everything from your Terminal window (commands and results) and paste it into a file called `solution4.txt`.

+## Deliverables
+- `solution1.txt` – Output and commands from HDFS operations using the command line
+- `solution2.txt` – Python code and output from HDFS access via Snakebite
+- `solution3.txt` – Execution log and output from Task 3
+- `solution4.txt` – Execution log and output from Task 4